Homebuilder Stocks Soar, Coca-Cola Reports Strong Earnings, and Kohl’s Stock Skyrockets: What Investors Need to Know

 - Operating income surged 63%, reflecting effective cost management.

-- Earnings per share rose 58% to $0.88, despite an 11-point currency headwind.
+- Earnings per share jumped 58% to $0.88, overcoming an 11-point currency headwind and highlighting the company’s robust operational performance.

 - Q1 2025 Results:

-- Net revenues declined 2% to $11.30 billion, but organic revenues grew 6%.
+- Net revenues slipped 2% to $11.30 billion, while organic revenues rose 6%, reflecting underlying growth momentum.

 Drivers of Success